ivanzakharov/docs/development-guidelines/overview.md

 4. Use founded product record to further logic, otherwise display error: Product with external value '%ExtProductId%' for external code '%ExtCodeId%' not found.
 ```

-- Any interface should execute same logic, that could be reproduced by the user preliminary.
+- Any external interface should execute same logic, that could be reproduced by the user preliminary.

-  - Thus, no interface can auto-create setup or masterdata to complete.
+  - Thus, no external interface can auto-create setup or masterdata to complete.
 All setup must be done before running the interface.

 - Using standard or existing frameworks (_Data Management_ etc.) is in priority.